Bio Geeks and Psycho Freaks

-Daily: School planner, a binder with loose leaf paper, pen or pencil, and the Biology textbook
+Daily: School planner, a 3-ring binder or folder, pen or pencil, loose leaf paper

-For specific lessons: Large poster boards (about 2- 5 per year), colored pencils, markers, calculators, construction paper, and other materials for projects.
+For specific lessons: Large poster boards (about 5 per year), colored pencils, markers, calculators, construction paper.

 I will show a number of short educational clips to help illustrate certain concepts.
-I also show a few mainstream, popular movies to illustrate how important biology is in the world today.
-Many of the movies also show the moral dilemmas involved in some biological research.
-I believe it is important for students to form their own opinions about the ethical issues related to biological research today.
-The movies include: GATTACA PG-13.
-Please notify me if you do not wish for your student to see either of this movie.
+I also show a few mainstream, popular movies to illustrate how important psychology is in the world today.
+Many of the movies also show the moral dilemmas involved in some psychological research.
+I believe it is important for students to form their own opinions about the ethical issues related to psychological research today.
+Some of the movies include: Regarding Henry PG-13, A Beautiful Mind PG-13, As Good as it Gets PG-13, Sybil NR, and Shrek PG.
+We may also watch episodes from Dawson’s Creek during the unit on adolescent psychology.
+Please let me know if you do not wish your student to view any of these movies.